 Dr. Ali has joined the School of Public Health in 2015.
-He completed his Bachelor of Science in Statistics (Honours) in 2006; Master of Science in Statistics (Specialization: Biostatistics, Stochastic Process) in 2008, securing two Gold Medals.
-He earned his Ph.D. in Statistics (Stochastic Epidemic Modelling) in 2015.
-He has a brief industrial experience in analytics before joining for his Ph.D.
-He also has successfully pursued his Split-Site Ph.D. training program tenable at the School of Public Health, Imperial College London, during 2011-2012 under the prestigious Commonwealth Scholarship Scheme.
+He completed his Bachelor of Science in Statistics (Honours) in 2006; Master of Science in Statistics (Specialization: Biostatistics, Stochastic Process) in 2008.
+He earned his Ph.D in Statistics (Stochastic Epidemic Modelling) in 2015.
+He has a brief industrial experience in analytics before joining for his Ph.D programme.
+He has also successfully pursued his Split-Site Ph.D. training programme from School of Public Health, Imperial College London, during 2011-2012.

 Dr. Ali’s research interests are mathematical and statistical epidemiology, modelling of infectious diseases and optimization of control policies.
-The main focus of his current research is to understand the disease dynamics (including influenza, OVID-19, RSV, hand-foot-and-mouth disease and other respiratory diseases) under the effect of time-varying interventions and seasonal forces (e.g. meteorological, pollutants and socio-economic).
+The main focus of his current research is to understand the disease dynamics (including influenza, COVID-19, RSV, hand-foot-and-mouth disease and other respiratory diseases) under the effect of time-varying interventions and seasonal forces (e.g., meteorological, pollutants and socio-economic).
 He develops the general statistical/mechanistic models for disease outbreaks, with the aim of determining how the effectiveness of containment and mitigation policies depends on disease severity.
-He holds the research grants from Health and Medical Research Fund (HMRF), and Research Grants Council (GRF), Hong Kong as PI and Co-PI.
-He teaches (as a tutor) Introduction to Biostatistics (CMED6100) of the Master of Public Health curriculum at the University of Hong Kong.
-He also serves as an academic reviewer of scientific manuscripts for several international journals: PloS ONE; PLoS neglected tropical diseases, Epidemiology and Infection, Environmental Health Perspective, Emerging Infectious Diseases, BMC Infectious Disease, American Journal of Respiratory and Critical Care Medicine, Journal of the Royal Society Interface and Nature Communication.
+He holds the research grants from Health and Medical Research Fund (HMRF) and Research Grants Council (GRF), Hong Kong as PI and Co-PI.
+He is the course coordinator of Introduction to Biostatistics (CMED6100), one of the core courses of the Master of Public Health curriculum at the University of Hong Kong.
+He also serves as an academic reviewer of scientific manuscripts for more than 25 international journals, including Nature Communication, Nature Human Behaviour, Eurosurveillance, Environmental Health Perspective, Emerging Infectious Diseases, BMC Infectious Disease, American Journal of Respiratory and Critical Care Medicine, Journal of the Royal Society Interface, Journal of Theoretical Biology, Epidemics.

 - Xu X, Liu X, Wu Y, Ali ST*, Du Z, Bosetti P, Cowling BJ, Wang L; Reconstruction of Transmission Pairs for Coronavirus Disease 2019 (COVID-19) in China outside Hubei Province: Estimation of Super-spreading Events, Serial Interval, and Hazard of Infection.
 Clinical Infectious Diseases (2020) Jun 18: ciaa790.
 [IF 9.06 (2018), rank 3/89 infectious diseases].